-- 1. Hand function was not increased while using the splints. - 2.
-Progression of deformity was not consistently prevented. - 3.
-Correction of pre-existing deformity was not effectively achieved. - Limitation of joint motion occurred that was probably greater than would be expected if the hand had not been splinted.
+- Hand function was not increased while using the splints. - Progression of deformity was not consistently prevented. - Correction of pre-existing deformity was not effectively achieved. - Limitation of joint motion occurred that was probably greater than would be expected if the hands had not been splinted.